All you need to know about Short Stories

 I hope, for those of you, who have not yet discovered the magical world of short stories, this list can be a good start.

 But how to actually write a good short story?

 A key emotion

-First, we need to understand that short story is not about complex, witty plotting but rather about feeling.
-So, in order to writer a good short story you need to find a key emotion to put in the very core of it.
-It might be anything: some kind of nostalgia, fear or excitement.
+First, we need to understand that short story is not about complex, witty plot but rather about feeling.
+So, in order to write a good short story you need to find a key emotion to put in the very core of it.
+It can be anything: some kind of nostalgia, fear or excitement.

 So, before you start writing your short story, make sure that you have a key emotion to build your story around.